-Shows classroom with students raising their hands to answer a question, teacher in background
+Shows children in class raising their hands to answer a question, in the background the teacher is visible in soft focus

 An Interpretative Phenomenological Study of the Experiences of Autistic Teachers in the Irish Education System